 Relationships Between Schedule Activities

-Types of Network Diagrams in Project Management
+Types of Schedule Network Diagrams

+Secondly, it is essential to construct the schedule network diagram.
 An important benefit of using schedule network analysis is that it allows visual representation of the project schedule.
 To achieve this it uses network diagramming techniques.
 The following two techniques help in constructing project schedule network diagram:

 - Precedence Diagram Method (PDM)